The ingredients in this recipe can be substituted for a variety of beans, greens, and herbs.

 Directions:

-1. Preheat oven to 350°F. Place the squash halves (cut side up) on a sheet pan or in a baking dish.
+2. Place the squash halves (cut side up) on a sheet pan or in a baking dish.
 Drizzle with olive oil, and season with salt and pepper.
 Bake in the oven until the flesh is tender when pierced with a knife or fork, about 1 hour.
 Remove from the oven and set aside.

-2. Meanwhile, make your filling: heat a little olive oil (about 1-2 Tbsp) in a sauté pan, then add the minced garlic and sauté for about 30 seconds, until fragrant.
-Add the greens and sauté until wilted.
-Add beans and continue cooking the mixture until the beans are heated through.
-Stir in the sage, season to taste with salt and pepper, and set aside to cool slightly.
+3. Meanwhile, make your filling: heat a little olive oil (about 1-2 Tbsp) in a sauté pan, then add the minced garlic and sauté for about 30 seconds, until fragrant.

-3. Preheat the oven to 425°F. In a small bowl, mix together the breadcrumbs and grated parmesan cheese.
-When the bean and green mixture has cooled slightly, stir half of the breadcrumb mixture into it — this will help bind the filling together slightly.
+9. When the bean and green mixture has cooled slightly, stir half of the breadcrumb mixture into it — this will help bind the filling together slightly.
 Divide this filling mixture between the cooked squash halves, mounding it in each.

-4. Sprinkle the remaining breadcrumb and cheese mixture over the top of the filled squash halves.
+10. Sprinkle the remaining breadcrumb and cheese mixture over the top of the filled squash halves.
 Drizzle some olive oil over the top.
-Return the pan to the oven and bake the squash halves until the topping is golden, about 15 minutes.